 My wife loves having a pop-socket on her phone to avoid dropping it.
 Pop-sockets can be flattened but are still too tall for wireless charging to work properly.
 The newest pop-sockets are removable, which allows you to use a wireless charger.
 However, removing a tab to charge wirelessly takes a way a lot of the convenience of wireless charging.

 Pop-socket sells a solution to the problem they created!
 A special charger with a cutout for a pop-socket.
 This actually fixes the alignment issue with wireless charging by making sure your phone is always centered on the wireless charger.
 This does require that your pop-socket be mounted in line with your phone’s internal wireless receiver, but it’s actually an improvement.
 Their charger is a bit more expensive than some others but it comes with a power adapter.

 Wireless charging car mounts

+There is a lot to consider with wireless charging, but it is something I hope gains wider adoption.
+The convenience is hard to convey.
 So if your phone supports it, you should try wireless charging.
-Try one out before you buy and make sure it works with your case.
+Try a charger before you buy and make sure it works with your case.
 Then consider putting it on your Christmas list.